Tanagends/alx-low_level_programming/0x0F-function_pointer/README.md

-These are function pointers
+These are tasks on function pointers.
-All my tasks.
+All my tasks are in here.
-welcome.
+welcome, and have a nice look around.